edi3/edi3-igl/docs/index.md

 There have been a number of recent projects which use blockchain to implement a system which allows the validation of Certifiate of Origin issued under some Free Trade Agreement.
 Singapore and Kenya have both worked with industry parter vCargo Cloud to implement blockchain Certificate of Origin solutions.
 The first Certificate of Origin for a shipment from the UK was issued by {who?} in {month?} 2018 and in {when?} the United States were looking into the use of blockchain to validate Certificates of Origin for shipments made under {old agreements?}.
 These projects have highlighted the necessity for digital, blockchain based solutions to exist alongside paper based processes in the short term, requiring the continued existance of some mechanism for validating the authenticity of a paper certificate.

 Before the prevalence of distributed ledger technology, the common approach to providing for assurance as to the validity of a Document was largely achieved with the idea of a hub.
-There are a number of implementations of this approach which may be instructive: ICC Certificate of Origin verification website, EPIX, IPCC ePhyto hub, etc...
+There are a number of implementations of this approach which may be instructive: ICC Certificate of Origin verification website, EPIX, IPCC ePhyto hub, etc.  However, solutoins based on global hubs typically face difficulties finding a funding model and are often honey-pots of information for security attacks.
+Consequently, national regulators are increasingly reluctant to depend on centralised solutions.

 The link below provides a number of resources which attempt to give an overview of the landscape of blockchain based projects related to both Certificates of Origin and International trade in general

 [Survey of Blockchain Based Approaches to Managing International Trade Documentation](precedents.md)

+# ICL Requirements

-## Introduction
+## Business Context

 International trade clearance procedures require a number of documents to be presented to satisfy the requirements of a variety of agreements.
 For example, in order for an importer to gain preferential tariff treatment under a Free Trade Agreement, the importer must present a valid Certificate of Origin (issued to the exporter) which states that the goods being imported qualify as originating in the country which is party to the agreement.
 These processes are managed largely by the transfer of paper documents which are subject to loss, alteration and forgery.